 Why running pace is not important for beginner runners?

-Pace is a secondary metric and you shouldn’t focus on it.
+The pace is a secondary metric, and you shouldn’t focus on it.
 The training process is based on heart rate, and the pace itself will increase over time as you exercise.

 Also, do not forget that from day to day you will not feel the same, you may not sleep, or get nervous, or not recover from the next workout.
 Therefore, with a heart rate of 140 beats per minute, you will see a different running pace on different days.
 You shouldn’t dwell on certain numbers and try to run faster every workout.